-1.1 The Network of Schools of Public Policy, Affairs, and Administration (NASPAA) is a professional education association dedicated to the advancement of education, training and research in public and nonprofit policy, affairs, and administration.
+1.1 The Network of Schools of Public Policy, Affairs, and Administration (NASPAA) is a professional education association dedicated to the advancement of education, training and research in public affairs/policy/administration.
 NASPAA established the peer review process and accreditation to facilitate the continuing development and quality of public service education.